Third Order of Saint Francis: Congregations of friars

 It was not until the fifteenth century that there developed single, well-ordered religious communities with solemn vows and a common head.
-In the fifteenth century there were numerous independent male congregations of regular tertiaries with the three vows in Italy, Sicily, Dalmatia, Spain, Portugal, France, Germany, and in the Netherlands.
+In the fifteenth century there were numerous independent male congregations of regular tertiaries with the three vows in Italy, Dalmatia, Spain, Portugal, France, Germany, and the Netherlands.

-The Obregonians, or the "Minim Congregation of Poor Brothers Infirmarians", were a small Spanish Roman Catholic congregation of men dedicated to the nursing care of the sick.
+The Obregonians, or the Minim Congregation of Poor Brothers Infirmarians, were a small Spanish congregation of men dedicated to the nursing care of the sick.
 The congregation ceased to exist around the time of the Peninsular War.

 Germany

-The Congregation of the Brothers of the Poor of St. Francis was founded on December 25, 1857, at Aachen by John Hoever for the protection and education of poor, homeless boys.
-In 1866, it was introduced into the United States.
-Through the generosity of Sarah Worthington Peter, orphanages for boys were established in Teutopolis, Illinois; Detroit, Michigan; Cincinnati, Ohio (1868) and Cold Spring, Kentucky (1869).
-The orders motherhouse remains in Aachen and maintains houses in Brazil, Holland, and the United States.
+The Congregation of the Brothers of the Poor of St. Francis was founded on December 25, 1857, at Aachen, Germany by John Hoever for the protection and education of poor, homeless boys.
+In 1866 it was introduced in the United States, and through the generosity of Sarah Worthington Peter, orphanages for boys were established in Teutopolis, Illinois; Detroit, Michigan; Cincinnati, Ohio (1868); and Cold Spring, Kentucky (1869).
+The order's motherhouse remains in Aachen and maintains houses in Brazil, the Netherlands, and the US.

-The Franciscan Brothers of the Holy Cross (FFSC) were founded by Brother James Wirth in 1862 in Hausen, Germany, to care for orphans, the poor, the sick, and the suffering.
+The Franciscan Brothers of the Holy Cross (FFSC) were founded by James Wirth in 1862 in Hausen, Germany, to care for orphans, the poor, the sick, and the suffering.
 In 1891, three Brothers settled in Bad Kreuznach, where they eventually took over a local hospital, now known as St. Marienwörth.
-The Brothers were invited to come to the Diocese of Springfield, Illinois in 1928 to establish a Monastery and a Trade School.
+The Brothers were invited to come to the Diocese of Springfield, Illinois, US in 1928 to establish a monastery and a trade school.
 St. Joseph's motherhouse is in Hausen.

 Poland

 Founded in Poland in 1888, the Franciscan Missionary Brothers of the Sacred Heart of Jesus focuses on medical care.
-They established a long-term medical care facility near St. Louis, Missouri in 1927 to extend their service.
+They established a long-term medical care facility near St. Louis, Missouri, US in 1927 to extend their service.
 As of 2002, the brothers numbered 22.

 Spain

-The Capuchin Tertiary Friars of Our Lady of Sorrows, more commonly as the Amigonian Friars, were founded in Spain in 1889 by Capuchin Friar (later bishop) Luis Amigó y Ferrer.
+The Capuchin Tertiary Friars of Our Lady of Sorrows, more commonly known as the Amigonian Friars, were founded in Spain in 1889 by Capuchin friar (later bishop) Luis Amigó y Ferrer.
 They were established through Amigó's desire to help the young boys he saw caught up in the Spanish penal system.
 They soon established reform schools and trade schools to help these boys.
 In 1986 they took over the administration of two youth facilities in San Juan, Puerto Rico.

 Ireland

-In 1835 a Franciscan Monastery was built in Roundstone, County Galway, Ireland.
+In 1835 a Franciscan monastery was built in Roundstone, County Galway, Ireland.
 In 1858, Bishop John Loughlin issued an invitation to the Brothers of the monastery to operate schools for the boys of the Diocese of Brooklyn.